 What do you other over 40 nearsighted photographers who hike do?

 Update: Apparently, I AM asking too much.
 The optometrist recommendation for me was to never again try progressives- like I’ve been wearing now for 3 years.
-Look under my distance glasses or take them off for close up as long as I can, and keep the pair for the computer.
+Suggestion was to look under my distance glasses or take them off for close up.
 When I can no longer focus at all with my distance glasses for intermediate (like the car dashboard) or see without glasses for 18″ or less, then I either have 3 pair of glasses, try lined bi/trifocals or I guess larger framed progressives.
 He said they use the best for the progressives with the best field of vision now.
 I looked at a slim new pair of Bebe plastic frames w.o nose pads for $185 but now that we don’t have BCBS, by the time I put lightweight glare-free transition single vision lenses in them they were over $720.
 That’s just too much to pay to get my slightly changed distance single vision Rx in a frame I can put on my head w.o the pads getting caught in my hair.
-They weigh about the same as what I have and actually, they’re almost the same height.
 With my shoulder expenses looming, I’m just going to have them un-tilt my chipped progressives bottom back out so they’re straight up and down where I can look under them or wear an even older pair of single vision I have now.
-If my shoulder doesn’t cost us an arm and a leg (pun intended) then I may try to order the Bebe frames online to try glasses w.o nose pads.
+If my shoulder doesn’t cost us an arm and a leg (pun intended) then I may try to order plastic frames online to try glasses w.o nose pads.
 I’ve never ordered online but I saw a single vision pair of the same ones for $169.
 Now they won’t be lightweight, glare-free or transitions but at a $500 savings, it will at least let me see how they work with my photography.

 Update 2: Let’s end on a happy note.
 On my glasses.
 Instead of paying $170 for frames and $555 for single vision lenses from my eye doctor to try out a new Rx pair of glasses w.o the nose pads, I bought a cheaper pair from Walmart’s Vision center.

 Now the $9 frames don’t look as nice as the others but at an over $500 savings to try a new kind of frame with my Rx – I’m happy.
-I didn’t like the progressives and who knows I may not like the plastic no nose pad frames but for $228 total for lightweight small frames I can look under for reading it’s worth a try.
-I might add that for that price I got the lightweight lenses, with transitions in my prescription.
+I couldn’t see through the progressives and who knows I may not like the plastic no nose pad frames but for $228 total for lightweight small frames with transition I can look under for reading it’s worth a try.
 Makes me wonder why the doctor’s office lenses cost so much more.